DataNowIO/datanow/README.md

 # [DataNow.io](http://datanow.io) CLI & SDK

-[DataNow.io](http://datanow.io) is a simple hosted service you can send generic data, read it back or graph it in a nice app.
+[DataNow.io](http://datanow.io) is a simple service you can send generic data, read it back or graph it in a nice app.
 This is a simple command line tool and node.js SDK for interfacing with it.

 ## Examples